pedrolcl/kmetronome/doc/en/index.md

 ## D-Bus Interface

 Drumstick Metronome provides some functions through its D-Bus interface.
-You can use a D-Bus enabled program to control Drumstick Metronome like qdbusviewer or the commandline utility qdbus.
+You can use a D-Bus enabled program to control Drumstick Metronome like `qdbusviewer` or the commandline utility `qdbus`.

 For instance, these commands can be used from a shell prompt: